getsentry/sentry-docs/src/_includes/common/getting-started.md

 ## Monitor Performance

-Performance monitoring helps developers measure Apdex, Throughput, and trace slow transactions down to the poor performing API call or DB query.
-Available for both JavaScript and Python SDKs, performance monitoring helps you both diagnose problems and measure your application's overall health.

-To get started with performance monitoring, first install the `@sentry/tracing` package:
+Performance Monitoring helps you see everything from macro-level metrics to micro-level spans, and you’ll be able to cross-reference transactions with related issues, customize queries based on your personal needs, and substantially more.

 {{ include.performance-install_content }}
 {% comment %}
 Guideline: Create the `include` statement that provides SDK specific installation information
 {% endcomment %}

-Performance data is transmitted using a new event type called `transactions` {% comment %}: link to Distributing Tracing{% endcomment %}. **To sample transactions, you must set the `tracesSampleRate` configuration to a nonzero value.** The example configuration above will transmit 25% of captured transactions.
-Learn more about sampling in Using Your SDK to Filter Events{% comment %} add link to this content for the SDK you are documenting{% endcomment %}
+Performance data is transmitted using a new event type called “transactions,” which you can learn about in [Distributed Tracing](/performance-monitoring/distributed-tracing).
+To capture transactions, you must install the performance package and configure your SDK to set the `tracesSampleRate` configuration to a nonzero value.
+The example configuration above will transmit 100% of captured transactions.
+Be sure to lower this value in production; otherwise, you could burn through your quota quickly.

-{% comment %}
-Guideline: Create the `include` statement that provides SDK specific installation information.
-This page is under development with the projects team currently.
-{% endcomment %}
+Learn more about sampling in [Filtering Events Reported to Sentry](/sdks/javascript/config/filter).

 **Next Steps:**

-- Review and manage integrations {% comment %}next phase:add link{% endcomment %}
-- Review common problems {% comment %}next phase:add link{% endcomment %}